DannyCastle1/aws-cloud-practitioner/domain1-cloudconcepts.md

 #### What is AWS Outposts?

 AWS Outposts is similar to on-premise cloud deployment.
 It allows you to extend your cloud infrastructure to any region you choose.

+#### How do Availability Zones within AWS Regions contribute to disaster recovery and high availability?

+AZ's contribute to disaster recovery and high availability because your work is better protected from a single point of failure.
+Each AZ has their own backup, as well as being separate from each other.

+#### How do AWS Edge locations and Amazon CloudFront improve content delivery?

+AWS Edge Locations and CloudFront improve content delivery by storing cached copies of your content closer to your customers.

+#### What is an API in the context of AWS?

+An API in the context of AWS are mechanism that enables two software components to communicate with each other using a set of definitions and protocols.

+#### What is the primary method of interacting with AWS services?

+The primary method of interacting with AWS services is the AWS Management Console.

+#### What are the main ways to interact with AWS services?

+The main ways to interact with AWS services are the AWS Management Console, the Command Line Interface, and Sofware Development Kits.

+#### Why is automation important in cloud deployment?

+Automation is important in cloud development because it helps ensure optimal performace and its resources.
+It also helps reduce IT staff from managing repetitive tasks.

+#### What is the primary advantage of using AWS Elastic Beanstalk over manual methods like the AWS Management Console?

+The primary advantage of using AWS Elastic Beanstalk over manual methods is that it's the fastest way to get web applications up and running on AWS.
+Just upload your code, and Beanstalk handles everything from resource provisioning, load balancing, auto scaling, and monitoring.

+#### What is AWS Elastic Beanstalk used for?
+AWS Elastic Beanstalk is used for quick deployment and managing applications without having to control the infrastructure running the applications.

+#### How does AWS CloudFormation help in managing AWS resources?

+AWS CloudFormation helps in managing AWS resources by managing and set up cloud resources so you spend less time managing and just focus on your applications.

+#### What are the main components of AWS Global Infrastructure?

+The main components of AWS Global Infrastructure are Regions, Availability Zones, and Edge Locations.

+#### Which AWS services automatically run across multiple Availability Zones?

+The AWS services that automatically run across multiple AZ's are EC2, Beanstalk, and CloudFormation.

+#### What is the recommended best practice for deploying infrastructure in AWS?

+The recommended best practice for deploying infrastructure in AWS are CloudFormation.